Parent-Child Interaction Therapy for Selective Mutism (PCIT-SM) Training for Professionals

 The 12 monthly follow-up case consultation video calls leading to certification will be mid-week, mid-late mornings Eastern time.
 The didactic training and the follow-up consultation calls are limited to 6 persons maximum.

-Parent-Child Interaction Therapy for Selective Mutism (PCIT-SM) is a research-tested behavioral therapy that improves verbal and non-verbal participation and reduces parental over-accommodation.
-Research in randomized trial shows that the outcomes are impressive and the gains persist and generalize to real world settings Dr. Kurtz is the developer of the PCIT-SM protocol and is certified by PCIT International as a PCIT Global Trainer.
+Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM) is a research-tested behavioral therapy that improves verbal and non-verbal participation and reduces parental over-accommodation.
+Research in randomized trials shows that the outcomes are impressive and the gains persist and generalize to real-world settings Dr. Kurtz is the developer of the PCIT-SM protocol and is certified by PCIT International as a PCIT Global Trainer.
 He provides training virtually, and both at the NYC flagship offices of Kurtz Psychology Consulting PC as well as onsite at agencies to suit their scheduling needs.
 Training is remote with 16 hours of live, participatory synchronous learning, accompanied by some asynchronous learning, and includes the required monthly case consultation calls to help with your implementation with fidelity and to earn PCIT-SM certification.

 The treatment has many interesting and unique characteristics including the fact that the parent and child are coached live – in real time – to shape new interaction patterns.
 The motto of Kurtz Psychology Consulting PC is changing interactions one at a time and no treatment captures this process better than PCIT and PCIT-SM.
 In the office, we use a one-way mirror to coach parents with a wireless earpiece – sometimes called a “bug-in-the-ear.”
 (The one-way mirror is preferred but not required in all PCIT settings.)
 On the internet, we help families with live coaching via their own tablets, laptops, or phones.

 Training: Two days of didactics followed by one-year of ongoing case consultation to achieve proficiency and then be eligible for certification as a PCIT-SM Therapist.
 Training cohorts are limited to six individuals for a more personal and intensive experience.
+Please note that this training is ONLY for the Selective Mutism adaptation and does NOT prepare individuals to do Parent-Child Interaction Therapy (PCIT) for disruptive behavior disorders; that is a separate and distinct training process.
+Click here for more information on that training.
+There are homework assignments assigned after each day of training, as well as for each of the consultation calls.

-Case Consultation Calls: The 12 consultation calls for the May 2023 cohort will be 10:00am the 1st Wednesday of each month from 6/7/23 to 5/1/24.
-The 12 consultation calls for the October 2023 cohort will be 10:00am the 4th Wednesday of each month from 11/22/23 to 10/23/24.
-The calls are a minimum of 60 minutes each, but we block 90 minutes from 10:00-11:30am Eastern as case flow may require.
+Case Consultation Calls: The 12 consultation calls for the December 2023 cohort start at 10:00 am the 2nd Wednesday of each month from 1/10/24 to 12/11/24.
+The calls are a minimum of 60 minutes each, but we block 90 minutes from 10:00-11:30 am Eastern as case flow may require.
+The 12 consultation calls for the March 2024 cohort are on the 3rd Wednesday of each month from 4/17/24 to 3/19/25.

 Intended Audience Participants: This course is intended for therapists and allied health professionals licensed for independent practice, or accruing hours towards licensure in some cases.
 If you are not already certified in the traditional PCIT protocol for disruptive behavior by PCIT International, you will also need to complete the free 10-hrs online course from the UC Davis website and send us the PDF of your completion certificate any time before our course begins.
 You don’t need to complete this short course before registering.
+Participants must provide the course certificate documenting completion within one year of the start of their PCIT-SM initial training date.
+We thank the UC Davis PCIT & PC-CARE Training Center for their generous permission to include their free online training course.
+All trainees must also complete the free online Selective Mutism University course prior to the first date of training.

 Instructional Levels: Intermediate and Advanced.

-PCIT International, Inc. is approved by the American Psychological Association to sponsor continuing education for psychologists.
-PCIT International, Inc. maintains responsibility for this program and its content.
-Approval will be sought for 16 Continuing Education credits (CEs) for psychologists for this training.
 The CE certificate will be awarded to all participants who complete the didactic training and have paid for the CE certificate.
 CE certificates will be emailed within 30 days of the training session.
 Partial credit can not be offered per APA.
 There is no commercial support for this CE program.
 If you’re in need of any additional special assistance or accommodations including those required for a disability, please contact skurtz@kurtzpsychology.com.

 If you have any additional questions, please contact Steven Kurtz, PhD at skurtz@kurtzpsychology.com or sm@kurtzpsychology.com.
 Refunds in full, minus a $100 administrative fee, are available until two months prior to the start of the event.
-Please make checks payable to Kurtz Psychology Consulting PC and mail to SM Training c/o Kurtz Psychology Consulting PC, 57 W 57 St #1007, NYC, NY 10019-2802.
+Please make checks payable to Kurtz Psychology Consulting PC and mail them to SM Training c/o Kurtz Psychology Consulting PC, 57 W 57 St #1007, NYC, NY 10019-2802.
 Payments can also be made by Zelle, ACH, or wire transfer.

 Learning objectives for the Didactic and Role Play training.
-Upon completion of the didactic and role play parts of the training, i.e., the 16-hours, participants should be able to:
+Upon completion of the didactic and role-play parts of the training, i.e., the 16 hours, participants should be able to:

 • State the theoretical foundations of PCIT-SM